-View the sequence of events and alerts involved in a threat.
+From the Cortex® XDR™ management console you can view the sequence (or timeline) of events and alerts that are involved in any particular threat.

 The Timeline provides a forensic timeline of the sequence of events, alerts, and informational BIOCs involved in an attack.
 While the Causality View of an alert surfaces related events and processes that Cortex XDR identifies as important or interesting, the Timeline displays all related events, alerts, and informational BIOCs over time.

 Cortex XDR presents the Timeline in four parts:

 CGO (and process instances that are part of the CGO)